 where $A:\m^*\times V\to\m$ and $B:\m^*\times V\to\m^*\times V$ are some linear maps, with $B$ invertible.
 Then,

 is a $G$-equivariant biholomorphism with $d\psi_q=\varphi$.
-In particular, $\psi^*\eta_\C|_q=\omega_\C|_q$ and since $\omega_\C$ and $\eta_\C$ are $G$-invariant and $\psi$ is $G$-equivariant this implies that $\psi^*\eta_\C|_{g\cdot q}=\omega_\C|_{g\cdot q}$ for all $g\in G$, i.e.\ $\psi^*\eta_\C|_{0_E}=\omega_\C|_{0_E}$.
+In particular, $\psi^*\eta_\C|_q=\omega_\C|_q$ and, since $\omega_\C$ and $\eta_\C$ are $G$-invariant and $\psi$ is $G$-equivariant, this implies that $\psi^*\eta_\C|_{g\cdot q}=\omega_\C|_{g\cdot q}$ for all $g\in G$, i.e.\ $\psi^*\eta_\C|_{0_E}=\omega_\C|_{0_E}$.

-We can now apply the holomorphic Darboux--Weinstein theorem.
-This shows the existence of a $G$-equivariant complex-symplectic isomorphism $f:U\to U'$ such that $f(p)=q$ where $U$ is a $G$-saturated neighbourhood of $p$ in $M\ass{\mu_\R}$ and $U'$ a $G$-saturated neighbourhood of $q$ in $E$.
-It remains to show that $\nu_\C\circ f=\mu_\C$.
-Since $(\nu_\C\circ f)(p)=0=\mu_\C(p)$ and since moment maps are unique up to a constant (see e.g.\ \cite[Ch.\ 26]{can01}) it suffices to show that $\nu_\C\circ f$ is a moment map for the $G$-action on $M\ass{\mu_\R}$.
+We can now apply Theorem \ref{bkd2nozc}, which shows the existence of a $G$-equivariant complex-symplectic isomorphism $f:U\to U'$ such that $f(p)=q$, where $U$ is a $G$-saturated neighbourhood of $p$ in $M\ass{\mu_\R}$ and $U'$ a $G$-saturated neighbourhood of $q$ in $E$.
+It remains to show that $\kappa\circ f=\mu_\C$.
+Since $(\kappa\circ f)(p)=0=\mu_\C(p)$ and since moment maps are unique up to a constant (see e.g.\ \cite[Ch.\ 26]{can01}) it suffices to show that $\kappa\circ f$ is a moment map for the $G$-action on $M\ass{\mu_\R}$.
 This follows from the fact that $f$ is a $G$-equivariant complex-symplectic isomorphism. \end{proof}